grec59/win-toolkit/README.md

 ## Overview

-This PowerShell script provides a streamlined way to perform essential system preparation and maintenance tasks on Windows machines.
-An interactive GUI allows users to select which tasks to run.
+This PowerShell script provides a streamlined way to perform system preparation and maintenance tasks on Windows machines.

 ## Features